AkiraKaneshiro/thinkful-mentor/python/flask/messager-postgres/README.txt

-a super simple app that has a database.  just post a message.
+A super simple app that has a database.  just post a message.